ethereum/consensus-specs/specs/merge/client_settings.md

 ### Override terminal total difficulty

-To coordinate changes to [`terminal_total_difficulty`](fork-choice.md#transitionstore), clients should have a setting `--terminal-total-difficulty-override`.
+To coordinate changes to [`terminal_total_difficulty`](fork-choice.md#transitionstore), clients must provide `--terminal-total-difficulty-override` as a configurable setting.

 If `TransitionStore` has already [been initialized](./fork.md#initializing-transition-store), this alters the previously initialized value of
 `TransitionStore.terminal_total_difficulty`, otherwise it initializes `TransitionStore` with the specified